chinchalinchin/elara/notes/palindromes.rst

 Let |R| be odd.
 Since |I - R| is always even, and the sum of an odd number and an even number is odd, |I| must also be odd. ∎

+Compound Words
+^^^^^^^^^^^^^^

+Definition: Compound Word

+A word w in a language L is a compound word if and only if it can be formed by concatenating two or more other words from L.

+Formalization:

+w ∈ CW<sub>L</sub> ↔ (∃ α, β ∈ L: w = αβ) ∨ (∃ α, β, γ ∈ L: w = αβγ) ∨ ...

+where CW<sub>L</sub> represents the set of compound words in L.

+Example:

+"racecar" is a compound word because it can be formed by concatenating "race" and "car."
+"nevertheless" is a compound word formed from "never," "the," and "less."
+Compound Invertible Words:

+As you suggested, we can then define compound invertible words as the intersection of compound words and invertible words:

+Definition: Compound Invertible Word

+A word w in a language L is a compound invertible word if and only if it is both a compound word and an invertible word.

+Formalization:

+w ∈ CIW<sub>L</sub> ↔ (w ∈ CW<sub>L</sub>) ∧ (w ∈ I)

+where CIW<sub>L</sub> represents the set of compound invertible words in L.

+Example:

+"racecar" is a compound invertible word because it's both a compound word and its own inverse.
+"deified" is a compound invertible word formed from "deify" and its inverse "fied" (ignoring capitalization).
+Implications and Further Exploration:

+Palindrome Construction: Compound invertible words play a crucial role in constructing complex palindromes, as they provide larger symmetrical units that can be combined with other words and phrases.
+Linguistic Analysis: Analyzing the prevalence and structure of compound invertible words in a language could provide insights into its morphological and semantic properties.
+Computational Applications: Identifying and utilizing compound invertible words could be valuable in natural language processing tasks, such as text generation, machine translation, and information retrieval.

 Section II: Sentences
 =====================